 Annie spent most of her rowing career trying to work out exactly why she put herself through the gruelling training regime that championship sport demands, and it was this desire to find out her ‘why’ that will enable you to get a unique insight into the ingredients required to achieve award-winning performances.

-Annie took great care to understand what we wanted from her presentation, and on the day she really delivered.
+One-hour keynote speech including exercises as part of a conference, 100 delegates: “Annie took great care to understand what we wanted from her presentation, and on the day she really delivered.
 Her speech was inspiring, motivating and full of advice tailored to our organisation, and the activities she prepared helped us put her words into practice.
-Friendly, engaging, and a natural public speaker, she made a witty, fascinating speech that had everyone’s attention from the start and gave us all food for thought.
+Friendly, engaging, and a natural public speaker, she made a witty, fascinating speech that had everyone’s attention from the start and gave us plenty of clear takeaways.” – MD, adult learning organisation.

 Two-hour training webinar on confidence, 12 delegates: “a wonderful session … absolutely brilliant.
 Thank you so much for everything you have done for our team.
 It really has been so insightful and so worthwhile.” – Associate Professor, UK university.

 “We booked Annie to speak at an event and she was so good she became the first repeat keynote in our history.
 With a warm and personable style, she is comfortably able to relate the dedication and commitment of an Olympian to mere mortals with ease.
 As well as being great in front of an audience, guests commented how, one to one, she was equally as engaging and amiable.” – Networking host.